gmiDAO/gmiDAO.github.io/_posts/2021-8-29-Cofounders-walk-through-Saber.md

+---
+layout: post
-# Cofounders' walk through Saber
+title: Cofounders' walk through Saber
+---

 Founded by [Dylan Macalinao](https://twitter.com/DylanMacalinao) and [Ian Macalinao](https://twitter.com/simplyianm), [Saber](https://saber.so/) is the leading stablecoin and wrapped assets exchange on Solana.
 Its mission is to be the liquidity network for cross-chain DeFi.